dbbrandt/zype-cms/README.md

 # ZypeCMS
-Generic Zype CRM for viewing and editing a Zype cannel contents.
+Generic Zype CMS for viewing and editing a Zype cannel contents.

 ## Objective: Develop a Zype CMS Web App